Italian resistance movement: Italian military internees

-Underground resistance
+After disarmament by the Germans, the Italian soldiers and officers were confronted with the choice to continue fighting as allies of the German army (either in the armed forces of the Italian Social Republic, the German puppet regime in northern Italy led by Mussolini, or in Italian "volunteer" units in the German armed forces) or, otherwise, be sent to detention camps in Germany.
+Those soldiers and officials who refused to recognize the "republic" led by Mussolini were taken as civilian prisoners too.
+Only 10 percent agreed to enroll.

+The Nazis considered the Italians as traitors and not as prisoners of war.
+The former Italian soldiers were sent into forced labour in war industries (35.6%), heavy industry (7.1%), mining (28.5%), construction (5.9%) and agriculture (14.3%).
+The working conditions were very poor.
+The Italians were inadequately fed or clothed for the German winter.
+Many became sick and died.
+The death rate of the military internees at 6-7% was second only to that of Soviet prisoners of war although much lower.

+Resistance by Italian partisans

 In the first major act of resistance following the German occupation, Italian partisans and local resistance fighters liberated the city of Naples through a chaotic popular rebellion.
+Naples was the first of the major European cities to rise up against the German occupation, and successfully at that.
 The people of Naples revolted and held strong against Nazi occupiers in the last days of September 1943.
 The popular mass uprising and resistance in Naples against the occupying Nazi German forces, known as the Four days of Naples, consisted of four days of continuous open warfare and guerrilla actions by locals against the Nazi Germans.
 The spontaneous uprising of Neopolitan and Italian Resistance against German occupying forces (despite limited armament, organization, or planning) nevertheless successfully disrupted German plans to deport Neopolitans en masse, destroy the city, and prevent Allied forces from gaining a strategic foothold.

 Elsewhere, the nascent movement began as independently operating groups were organized and led by previously outlawed political parties or by former officers of the Royal Italian Army.
 Many partisan formations were initially founded by soldiers from disbanded units of the Royal Italian Army that had evaded capture in Operation Achse, and were led by junior Army officers who had decided to resist the German occupation; they were subsequently joined and re-organized by Anti-Fascists, and became thus increasingly politicized.

 Later the Comitato di Liberazione Nazionale (Committee of National Liberation, or CLN), created by the Italian Communist Party, the Italian Socialist Party, the Partito d'Azione (a republican liberal socialist party), Democrazia Cristiana and other minor parties, largely took control of the movement in accordance with King Victor Emmanuel III's ministers and the Allies.
 The CLN was set up by partisans behind German lines and had the support of most groups in the region.